Readers can unknowingly misunderstand a word with metaphorical meaning, seeing an alternative, more familiar meaning that such words usually have.

 READING PROBLEMS CAUSED BY WORDS THAT CAN BE USED METAPHORICALLY

 The problem with words that can be used metaphorically is their ability to be understood in more than one way.
 This is the same as the problem with multi-use words (see 3.
 Multi-Use Words), homonyms (see 11.
 Homonyms and Homographs) and ambiguous grammar (see 124.
-Structures with a Double Meaning).
-Readers with a limited English vocabulary will not always be affected: if they know both meanings they should be able to choose the right one, and if they know neither meaning they will be aware that they have a comprehension problem and will be able to take some such successful remedial action as consulting a dictionary.
+Structures with a Double Meaning 1).
+Readers with a limited English vocabulary will not always be affected: if they know both meanings they should be able to choose the right one, and if they know neither meaning they will be aware that they have a comprehension problem and will be able to take some such successful remedial action as guessing (see 177.
+How to Guess Meanings in a Text) or consulting a dictionary.

 The real problem arises when only one of the two meanings is known – a likely situation with less experienced English users – and the known meaning is not the one that the word has in a particular text.
 In such situations, the reader is not likely to realise that there is a comprehension problem, since the word will nevertheless look familiar.
 The result will be either a false belief that the text has been comprehended, or a confusion whose source is difficult to identify.

 In most cases where only one of the two meanings is known, I expect this meaning to be the non-metaphorical (“literal”) one.
-This is because such meanings, being more concrete, are likely to be encountered earlier in language learning than metaphorical ones.
+This is because such meanings, being usually more concrete, are likely to be encountered earlier in language learning than metaphorical ones.
 Sometimes, however, the metaphorical meaning can be the only one known.
-This might be the case, for example, with a word whose literal meaning was very specific to English culture, such as stumped (literally an aspect of the game of cricket, metaphorically a synonym of puzzled – see 137.
+This might be the case, for example, with words in fixed phrases, e.g. a chorus of criticism (see 180.
+Nouns that Count the Uncountable), or words whose literal meaning are very specific to English culture, such as stumped (literally an aspect of the game of cricket, metaphorically a synonym of puzzled – see 137.
 Words that Reflect English Culture).

 PRACTICE EXERCISE (Words with Metaphorical Meaning)